-The best dividend-paying stocks to buy now includes New York’s AllianceBernstein Holding L.P.
+The best dividend-paying stocks to buy now include New York’s AllianceBernstein Holding L.P.
 (NYSE:AB).

 AllianceBernstein has been able to grow in the past year despite market difficulties by offering services to three distribution channels: institutions, private clients and retail.
 It currently has a market capitalization of $2.7 billion.